 - What emotions does this event bring up (fear, awe, curiosity)?

 Another critical point to remember is we are mystical beings.
 It is our nature to explore and push the boundaries of reality.
-These types of events are occurrences beyond the limits of everyday reality.
-But what is normal?
+These types of events are occurrences beyond the limits of everyday reality, but what is normal?
 Who gets to define the boundaries of normal?
 Who decides that paranormal experiences need to be avoided or ignored?

 These encounters can be breakthroughs in perception or signs of mental illness.
 It is sometimes difficult to tell them apart.
 In either case, we should explore them.
 We should examine their source and why we fear them.
 Ignoring these experiences is a mistake.
 They are opportunities to see what’s behind the veil.

-Ignoring the Supernatural and Paranormal
+The Cost of Ignoring the Paranormal